Wallasey pub shooting: Two arrested after Elle Edwards killed on Christmas Eve

 Police are appealing for more information, especially from those who were in the pub at the time of the shooting.

-"We are also appealing to motorists and residents in the area, who may have captured anything on Dashcam or CCTV to contact us and every bit of evidence is crucial to the investigation," Det Supt Coombs added.
+"We are also appealing to motorists and residents in the area, who may have captured anything on Dashcam or CCTV to contact us and every bit of evidence is crucial to the investigation," Det Supt Coombs said.

-Merseyside Police said it had stepped up its presence in the area "in a direct response" to the shooting.
+Merseyside Police earlier said it had stepped up its presence in the area after the shooting.

+It follows other high-profile shootings on Merseyside in the past year including the deaths of nine-year-old Olivia Pratt-Korbel and Knowsley Council worker Ashley Dale.